gov-cy/staging-govcy-design-system-docs/src/components/character_count.md

 ## How it works
 The character count component should only exist in the [main section](../../getting-started/page-template/#sections).
 The component uses JavaScript.
 To use it with the gov.cy [developer assets](../../getting-started/developer-assets/), make sure to include the main JavaScript file in your page.

-The character count tells users how many characters they have remaining as they type into a ==textarea== with a character limit.
+The character count tells users how many characters they have remaining as they type into a [textarea](../textarea) with a character limit.
 Do this by setting the `data-maxchars` in the component markup.
 For example, `data-maxchars="150"` will set a character limit of 150.

 Users will get updates at a pace that works best for the way they interact with the textarea.
 This means: